andymeneely/squib/docs/dsl/svg.rst

 width
   default: ``native``

   the pixel width that the image should scale to.
 Setting this to ``:deck`` will scale to the deck height. ``:scale`` will use the width to scale and keep native the aspect ratio.
 SVG scaling is done with vectors, so the scaling should be smooth.
 When set to ``:native``, uses the DPI and units of the loaded SVG document.
+Supports :doc:`/units` and :doc:`/shorthands`.

 height
   default: ``:native``

   the pixel width that the image should scale to. ``:deck`` will scale to the deck height. ``:scale`` will use the width to scale and keep native the aspect ratio.
 SVG scaling is done with vectors, so the scaling should be smooth.
 When set to ``:native``, uses the DPI and units of the loaded SVG document.
+Supports :doc:`/units` and :doc:`/shorthands`.

 blend
   default: ``:none``